 Dayton Art Institute

-2010 marks the 91st anniversary of The Dayton Art Institute, one of the nation’s finest mid-sized art museums.
+Almost 100 years old, The Dayton Art Institute, one of the nation’s finest mid-sized art museums.
 Sitting atop a hill on the edge of the Great Miami River over-looking downtown Dayton, the striking building of nearly 60,000 square feet is modeled after the Villa d’Este near Rome and the Villa Farnese at Caprarola in Italy, both examples of sixteenth century Italian Renaissance architecture.
 The collection, now comprised of more than 26,000 objects spanning 5,000 years of art history, is rated as “superb in quality” by the American Association of Museums.

 Location: 456 Belmonte Park North, Dayton, OHFrom UD: 10 min; 3 miles